nvseenu/timbre/README.md

              Total                                                     100 405ms
 ```

+A `profiled` macro is also provided that returns Timbre's profiling stats as a simple Clojure map, making inspection and further analysis trivial.

+Indeed, the major benefit of Timbre's profiling isn't that it's simple - but that **it operates from within your application** with the full power of Clojure.
-Timbre profiling is **log level & ns filter aware**: if the level is insufficient or ns filtered, you **won't pay for profiling**.

-And since `p` and `profile` **always return their body's result**, it becomes feasible to use profiling more often as part of your normal workflow: just *leave profiling code in production as you do logging code*.
+Timbre profiling is both **highly optimized** and **log level + ns filter aware**: if the level is insufficient or ns filtered, you **won't pay for profiling**.
+And since Timbre's profiling macros **always return their body's result**, it's feasible to use profiling more often as part of your normal workflow: just *leave profiling code in production as you do logging code*.

-See also `defnp`, `sampling-profile`.
+> **Idea**: check for and log unexpected performance regressions directly in production, or while in debug mode.

+A full suite of tools is provided for **multi-threaded profiling**, **conditional profiling** (e.g. sampled profiling), and more.
+See the [API] for details.

 ## This project supports the ![ClojureWerkz-logo] goals